Skip to main content

 Using the techniques mentioned above, it is theoretically feasible to find another file different from the original one that has the same hash, though this requires significant computing effort.
 However, this scenario applies to large files, not to small 16 to 19 digit Primary Account Numbers (PANs).

-When dealing with a limited number of digits, especially where the last digit must satisfy a modulus 10 condition (LUHN)6, finding a collision is not possible as there are no collissions.
+When dealing with a limited number of digits, especially where the last digit must satisfy a modulus 10 condition (LUHN)6, finding a collision is not possible as there are no collisions.
 Studies have shown that the minimum size for a collision is approximately 422 bytes7.
 This refers to full 8-bit bytes, not just a restricted pattern within the ASCII range of 0x30 to 0x39 (representing digits 0 through 9).

 Going to an extreme, imagine you have just one digit, from 0 to 9: